PineTree-Solutions/RepoToLLM/README.md

-# RepoToLLM
+# RepoToLLM (Export Repo To Markdown)

-A Visual Studio Code extension designed specifically for Python projects to help you export your repository structure and code snippets into a Markdown file that an LLM (Large Language Model) can easily understand.
-It automates the creation of documentation for your repository, making it easier to integrate your codebase with AI tools like ChatGPT, Claude, Gemini, and more.
+Export Repository to a single markdown file.
+Copy paste the file once generated into LLMs like ChatGPT, Claude, Gemini, or any other AI tool.
+They can easily understand it and help you develop faster.
+The markdown file contains:

+- A detailed repository structure overview.
+- A list of all files with their respective paths.
+- Complete code content for each file.

 ---

+## Usage

+1. Open your Python project in VS Code.
+2. Run the command `Repo To LLM` from the command palette.
+3. The extension generates a `REPO_TO_LLM.md` file in the root of your repository.
+4. Copy and paste the content from the `REPO_TO_LLM.md` file into LLMs like ChatGPT, Claude, or Gemini to enhance development:
+   - Copy the content of the file and paste it into any LLM provider (ChatGPT, Claude, Gemini...).
+   - Once you paste the code, ask any question about it.
+   - Develop faster and more efficiently.
+   - Fix bugs faster.
+   - Share your repository overview with team members.

+---

 ## Benefits

+- **Copy and Paste Friendly**: The generated Markdown file can be directly copied and pasted into tools like ChatGPT, Claude, Gemini, or any other LLM to easily develop and enhance workflows.
 - **Optimized for AI**: Markdown formatting ensures that LLMs can parse and understand your repository more effectively.
+- **Provide Context When Developing With AI**: Use the markdown generated to provide context to LLMS like ChatGPT, Claude, Gemini or other LLM providers when developing.
 - **Convert Code to LLM-Understandable Text**: Streamline your workflow by transforming your codebase into an LLM-ingestible format.
 - **Code to GPT**: Quickly prepare your code and repository structure for tools like GPT-based models, enabling faster AI-driven development.
 - **Ingest Code to LLM**: Simplify the process of making your repository accessible to AI tools.
-- **Copy and Paste Friendly**: The generated Markdown file can be directly copied and pasted into tools like ChatGPT, Claude, Gemini, or any other LLM to easily develop and enhance workflows.
-- **Streamlined Workflow**: Automatically document your project, enhancing productivity and focus.
-- **Collaboration Ready**: Share structured, AI-friendly documentation with your team or leverage it as input for AI tools to improve collaboration.
 - **Boost Productivity**: A powerful tool to make your development process faster and more efficient.

 ---